-It is sad, but the fact still remains that no matter how new your system, you are going to have at most two USB 3.0 ports.
+It is sad, but the fact still remains that no matter how new your system is, you are going to have at most two USB 3.0 ports.
 This may sound like a lot right now, but as more USB 3.0 devices come on the market, you soon are going to feel the pinch.
-To help alleviate this issue, powered hubs are coming back into vogue, such as the this one from SIIG.
+To help alleviate this issue, powered hubs are coming back into vogue, such as this one from SIIG.
 Will you see a performance impact when pairing your portable drives with this USB 3.0 hub?
-Let’s find out!
+Let’s find out.

 As shown in the picture below, the SIIG hub uses a single VLI VL800 controller chip.
 To be precise, this is the “VIL” branded VI810 controller chip.
 In case you are wondering, “VLI” stands for VIA Labs Inc. This is a USB 3.0 hub controller with support for four downstream ports and supports the USB Battery Charging Specification.
 This means it can output much more amperage than a typical hub can.
 The specification also states a max draw of 1500mA on a standard USB 2.0 A cable during low bandwidth communications and 900mA when used in conjunction with High Bandwidth connections.
 While SIIG does not list the actual max power draw per port, a safe assumption is 900mA per port as this conforms to the USB 3.0 specification.

 There isn’t much to dislike about this SIIG USB 3.0 hub.
 It is small and compact so it will not take up much room.
-Yet it has a secure grip and feel to it so it is not going to go slipping and sliding all over the place and will stay where you put it!
-Where the form and aesthetics of this hub are very nice, what I really liked was the fact it does exactly what you want a hub to do: add more ports without introducing in a performance penalty!
+Yet it has a secure grip and feels to it so it is not going to go slipping and sliding all over the place and will stay where you put it.
+While the form and aesthetics of this hub are very nice, what I really liked was the fact it does exactly what you want a hub to do: add more ports without introducing a performance penalty.

 While it does share a single connection, this is a lot of bandwidth and should be more than you will need in the foreseeable future.
 As long as you don’t plan on populating and using all four ports at the same time with high bandwidth devices, then this is perfectly fine.
 USB 3.0 offers an extremely fat bus that can easily accommodate a bunch of devices at the same time.